 I remember feeling a bit embarrassed as I attended a weekend gathering for young men who were interested in the priesthood.
 I was by far the youngest person there and felt very much out of place.
 At any rate, I enjoyed the event.
 I talked with the director after the gathering about my plans for college.
 I was told at an early age that I needed to provide for my own college education and things worked out for me to attend the University of Idaho.
-I was told by the director of Soundings that I needed to get a spiritual director to talk with about discernment and to check in from time to time with the Archdiocese of Seattle.
+The director of Soundings informed me that I needed to get a spiritual director to talk with about discernment and to check in from time to time with the Archdiocese of Seattle.
 It didn't take long to figure out that the initiative had to come from me.
 While I always got a response to the letters I wrote to the Vocation Director, there was never any pressure (in fact probably just the opposite) to be pushed into the direction of priesthood.
 The priest at the college center agreed to be my spiritual director and I met with him on a regular basis.

 During my first year at the University of Idaho, I ended up attending a Life in the Spirit Seminar which dramatically changed my life.
 I don't remember hearing very much about the Holy Spirit during my Confirmation and I think most of us saw Confirmation as an adult affirmation of our faith.
 This was somehow seen as a statement that we wished to remain Catholic and were making a public commitment to this.
 I knew a little about the Holy Spirit and only remember singing songs around Pentecost but I don't ever remember being encouraged to pray to the Holy Spirit and I had certainly never heard about Baptism in the Holy Spirit.
 During the 5th session of our Life in the Spirit Seminar I was prayed over for Baptism in the Holy Spirit and God did something wonderful in me as I began to understand and experience more deeply the Holy Spirit in my life.
 I immediately noticed a great love and hunger for Scripture, for prayer, a deeper love for the Mass, a desire for community, and I began to understand profoundly why Jesus sent the Holy Spirit at Pentecost and how much of a difference having your own "personal Pentecost" makes.
 In fact, one night as I was laying in bed and filled with great joy, I remember thinking to myself "Lord, you radically entered my life in a new and exciting way a year and a half ago when I truly invited you into my heart.
 Now this!
 It just gets better and better.
 What's next?"